 This new, thoroughly updated second edition of the most practical guide to Central Asia's smallest and least understood country brings to life the ‘Roof of the World': Tajikistan.
-Enhanced trekking details and maps are included, along with more detailed practical information than any other guidebook and an expanded language section.
+Enhanced trekking details and maps are included, along with more detailed practical information than any other guidebook.
 Travelling to and entering Tajikistan is easier than ever before with improved transport infrastructure and a new airport terminal in the capital, Dushanbe.
 Accommodation options in the capital have also improved with new high-end hotels now open for business.
 This new edition includes details of all such changes and improvements.

 Epic mountain landscapes, glacial lakes, and the mighty Amu Darya – the Oxus River of antiquity – encircle ancient Buddhist sites, Silk Road trading posts, medieval shrines, and planned Soviet cities alike.
 The modern population continues to draw upon its diverse heritage from Persia, China, Afghanistan and Russia, creating a complex and intriguing culture waiting to be discovered.
 With first-hand descriptions of everything from Sogdian ruins to playing the traditional sport of buz kashi, trekking on the Murghab Plateau and eating shashlik in garden tea houses, Tajikistan's expert authors bring the country alive in Bradt's new and fully updated edition.